sebascm-dev/sebascm-dev/README.md

 # 💫 About Me:
-I always like to be learning, for now I am trained in different areas of computer science (frontend, backend, cybersecurity, server administration ...)
-I am very curious and I'm always looking for something to entertain me and learn.
+I always like to be learning, for now I am trained in different areas of computer science (frontend, backend, web developer, cybersecurity, server administration) I am very curious and I'm always looking for something to entertain me and learn.
 I hope to be able to dedicate myself professionally one day to what I like so much.

 ## 🌐 Socials: